Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Polarisation modeling

 Understanding $p_1$ and $p_2$ is aided with an example.
 Suppose that the primary were surrounded by an axisymmetric disk.
 This configuration would produce a polarization contribution $p_1$ if there were only one star.
 However, that same disk is of course not centered on secondary, so starlight from the secondary scattered by the disk produces a different polarization given by the parameter $p_2$.
 For thin scattering the total polarization is just the weighted sum $p(\lambda)$.

-And this is where chromatic effects enter despite Thomson scattering being gray.
+Therefore, chromatic effects are predicted, despite Thomson scattering being gray.
 If the stars have different temperatures\footnote{If the temperatures of the two binary components are identical, the polarized spectrum will be flat at every wavelength, in the absence of radiative transfer effects.}, their spectral energy distributions (SEDs) will differ.
 This leads to a polarized spectrum, $p(\lambda)$, that in general is not flat.
 In particular, for hot massive stars, the deviation from a flat polarized spectrum occurs mainly in the UV.
-Thinking simplistically in terms of Planckian stellar spectra, hot OB star spectra in the optical and at longer wavelengths is Rayleigh-Jeans\footnote{The situation is different for WR star that are not Rayleigh-Jeans owing to significant free-free and bound-free emission from the wind.}.
+Thinking simplistically in terms of Planckian stellar spectra, hot OB star spectra in the optical and at longer wavelengths is in the Rayleigh-Jeans regime\footnote{The situation is different for WR star that do not follow the Rayleigh-Jeans law owing to significant free-free and bound-free emission from the wind.}.
 In those wavebands, $f_1$ and $f_2$ become constants.
 But in the UV, where {\em Polstar} will operate, the presence of differing Wien peaks ensure that $f_1$ and $f_2$ vary with wavelength, and $p(\lambda)$ will not be flat.
 Formally, $p(\lambda)$ is bounded by $p_1$ and $p_2$, which provides a richer set of constraints for inferring the geometry of the system.
-Specifically in terms colliding winds, the UV in general provides new perspectives with spectropolarimetric data relating to the relative location and geometry (e.g., opening angle) of the colliding wind interaction (CWI) region.
+Specifically in terms of colliding winds, the UV in general provides new perspectives with spectropolarimetric data relating to the relative location and geometry (e.g., opening angle) of the colliding wind interaction (CWI) region.

 For our application to massive colliding wind binary systems, we assume the colliding wind interaction (CWI) is axisymmetric about the line-of-centers joining the two stars.
 We further assume that the separate winds of the two stars are each spherically symmetric up to the CWI.
 As a result, in the notation of BME, we have $\gamma_1=\gamma_2=\gamma_3=\gamma_4=0$, and the only factors that are nonzero are $\gamma_0$ and $\tau_0$.